Request A Homebuyers Quote

-Home Destination, a Minneapolis Certified Distressed Property Expert and professional Realtor with RE/MAX Results, guides perspective home buyers and sellers in the Minneapolis housing market and St Paul area real estate decisions.
-We are passionate about helping Twin City homeowners from their dream home destination.
+Home Destination, a Minneapolis Certified Distressed Property Expert and professional Realtor with RE/MAX Results, guides potential home sellers and buyers in the Minneapolis housing market and St Paul area real estate decisions.
+We are passionate about helping Twin City homeowners find their dream home destination.
 Call 612-396-7832 and ask for Jenna Thuening.

 Jenna Thuening, a Residential Realtor helps buyers know current real estate trends.

 If I'm out in the field, you may quickly reach me by email: email@example.com and note how I can help you, or leave a message on my voicemail and I will return your call as quickly as possible.